Sable (video game): Gameplay

 Parts of the game are customizable, such as Sable's hoverbike and clothing, including the story driven masks.
 Both hoverbike parts and clothing items can be acquired either by simply exploring the game's world, or by completing quests given by an array of characters, which often revolve around collecting small materials such as bugs or fruit.
-While clothing is purely cosmetic, with the exception of a few masks, different hoverbike parts affect how the player traverses the world of Midden, with different parts offering several degrees of manoeuvrability, acceleration and top speed.
+While clothing is purely cosmetic, with the exception of a few masks, different hoverbike parts affect how the player traverses the world of Midden, with different parts offering several degrees of maneuverability, acceleration and top speed.

 Development

 Daniel Fineberg and Gregorios Kythreotis began development on Sable in 2017, working in a shed belonging to the latter's parents.
 The two-person indie development team is known as Shedworks.
-Writer Meg Jayanth also contributed to the game, while musician American singer-songwriter, Michelle Zauner using the name of her band Japanese Breakfast provided the game's soundtrack.
+Writer Meg Jayanth also contributed to the game, while musician American singer-songwriter, Michelle Zauner, using the name of her band Japanese Breakfast, provided the game's soundtrack.

 The game's concept came from the planet Jakku on Star Wars: The Force Awakens.
-Its art style was inspired by the sci-fi works of Jean Giraud, aka Mœbius.
+Its art style was inspired by the sci-fi works of Jean Giraud (who is commonly known under the name Mœbius).
 The game was also inspired by Breath of the Wild, of The Legend of Zelda series.
 Each of the game's environments are hand-crafted.
+An extensive art book titled Sable Design Works was published by Lost in Cult in 2024.

 The game premiered at the E3 2018 PC Gaming Show, where it was nominated for Best Independent Game.
 Originally scheduled for 2019, the game was twice delayed for a 2021 release.
 Its release was supported by Raw Fury and Microsoft.
 The game was showcased at the 2021 Tribeca Film Festival, where it competed for the inaugural Tribeca Games Award.